|

 land obtained from Gertrude Rietz, which served until the present

 structure was built.
+Equipment was

 gradually modernized, by acquiring a Packard truck from Black River